Takicegek/Interpeer/whitepaper.md

 Interpeer introduces large innovations to peer-to-peer technology.
 The significant ones are:

 ### 2.1 useful processing
-In [Bitcoin](www.bitcoin.org) a gargantuan amount of processing power is used on a useless proof-of-work to reach consensus thus securing the network, but Interpeer uses the processing power of the network to do useful functions (run the scripts).
+In [Bitcoin](http://www.bitcoin.org) a gargantuan amount of processing power is used on a useless proof-of-work to reach consensus thus securing the network, but Interpeer uses the processing power of the network to do useful functions (run the scripts).

 Interpeer adds a new concept called a "job", which is explained later in depth.
 But to summarise it is the ability for a group of peers to work on one task together, This is possible because they must agree on the outcome of processing.
 The reason why this is so valuable is it allows the network to perform a huge variety of tasks in parallel.

-A good way of imaging it is think of how [bitTorrent](www.bittorrent.com) shares files, each separate file is seeded by a group of peers on the network, not the whole network.
+A good way of imaging it is think of how [bitTorrent](http://www.bittorrent.com) shares files, each separate file is seeded by a group of peers on the network, not the whole network.
 The difference is Interpeer is running scripts on these peers rather than sharing static data.

 ### 2.2 web 2.0
-All other attempts at a peer-to-peer world-wide-web don't allow users to interact with the site leaving changes, only the authors, so modern sites using web 2.0 like [facebook.com](www.facebook.com) or [wikipedia.org](www.wikipedia.org) can not be implemented.
+All other attempts at a peer-to-peer world-wide-web don't allow users to interact with the site leaving changes, only the authors, so modern sites using web 2.0 like [facebook.com](http://www.facebook.com) or [wikipedia.org](http://www.wikipedia.org) can not be implemented.

 ### 2.3 user migration
 Interpeer sites will be accessible by users using vanilla browsers and no knowledge of Interpeer, this is key to getting Interpeer widely adopted.

-This is achieved by using [interpeer.net](interpeer.net) to redirect requests to peers that are currently handling the site in question.
+This is achieved by using [interpeer.net](http://interpeer.net) to redirect requests to peers that are currently handling the site in question.
 During this insecure method a warning bar will appear asking users to install the browser plugin to use interpeer directly.

 ### 2.4 processing backed currency
 Because Interpeer is primarily a P2P cloud computing platform, the linked currency (InterCoin) would be backed by something with a known value; processing power and storage.
-This would give InterCoin great stability in comparision with Bitcoin, which can drop to any abitary value during times of market upheaval.
+This would give InterCoin great stability in comparison with Bitcoin, which can drop to any arbitrary value during times of market upheaval.

 InterCoin has a real known value of a fixed amount of processing power and/or storage on a peers computer.